voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 >
 > You cannot exceed the number of API calls (both hourly and monthly) defined in your pricing plan.
 Exceeding this limit will block your access to the API immediately.
 >
 > However, the Enterprise plan can use the automatic subscription upgrade that will upgrade their subscription plan if there is a risk of exceeding the limit.
-This ensure smooth service operation in case of sudden higher traffic.
+This ensures smooth service operation in case of sudden higher traffic.
 Contact [Voucherify Sales](https://www.voucherify.io/contact-sales) to learn more about the Enterprise plan.

 ## Buying Additional API Packages